benjermanloo1/nfl-game-predictor/README.md

 ## Overview
 Small-scale NFL game predictor.

-Retrieved data from the 2024 NFL season and trained a machine learning model to predict the outcomes of games for the remainder of the season.
+Retrieved data from the 2024 NFL season and trained a machine learning model to predict the outcomes of games for the remainder of the regular season.
 * Utilized Selenium WebDriver to automate the scraping of scores and advanced statistics from Pro Football Reference.
 * Processed raw HTML with BeautifulSoup, removing unnecessary elements for easier parsing
 * Consolidated individual box scores into a unified pandas DataFrame, ensuring the dataset is in a format suitable for machine learning or statistical analysis.